reidsteven75/sound-gen-web/README.md

 https://support.paperspace.com/hc/en-us/articles/360001480494-Gradient-Storage-Overview
 - use paperspace persistant storage
 - access this by using the jupiter notebook on paperspace and go to /storage dir

+# Deployment
+Deployed as a docker container which is pulled down in Paperspace jobs and uses checkpoints of AI models.

+1) Deploy Docker
+$ ./deploy-docker.sh

+2) Deploy Checkpoint
+Checkpoints are accessed through the Paperspace 'storage' directory, which can be accessed on Paperspace in the 'Notebooks' section under the container named 'COMMON STORAGE'.
+The 'storage' directory is common accross all jobs running on Paperspace.

+3) Deploy Job
+$ ./deploy-job.sh

 # Paperspace (cloud GPU on demand)
 CLI